Experimental characterization of fragile topology in an acoustic metamaterial

-Through the experimental results presented here, we achieved two goals.
+Through the results presented here, we achieved two goals.
 First, we established the presence of fragile bands through full band-tomography.
-Second, we demonstrate that fragile topology, a concept that both challenges our understanding of topology and lacked a clear measurable signature so far, can yield a clean and simple experimental observable.
-In the context of metamaterials design, such exquisite control of well-localized states is an important building block for mechanical logic and other wave-control applications.\cite{Pal19} Finally, the expectation that fragility plays a central role in the reported superconductivity in twisted bi-layer graphene\cite{Cao18, Ahn:2019, Po:2019,Song:2019a, Zaletel:2019, Lian:2018} raises the natural question of how classical non-linearities are influenced by these intricate band effects.
+Second, we demonstrate that fragile topology, a concept that challenges our understanding of topology can yield a clean and simple experimental observable.
+In the context of metamaterials design, such exquisite control of well-localized states is an important building block for mechanical logic and other wave-control applications.\cite{Pal19} Moreover, many classical topological metamaterials rely on crystalline symmetries.\cite{Wu:2015} This attributes fragility a more prominent role than anticipated.\cite{Wang:2019a,Blanco-de-Paz:2019,Alexandradinata:2019} Finally, the expectation that fragility plays a role in the reported strongly correlated superconductivity in twisted bi-layer graphene \cite{Cao18, Ahn:2019, Po:2019,Song:2019a, Zaletel:2019, Lian:2018} raises the natural question of how classical non-linearities are influenced by these intricate band effects.

-{\bf Acknowledgements} Note the accompanying paper by Zhi-Da et al. ``Real Space Invariants: Twisted Bulk-Boundary Correspondence of Fragile Topology'' posted on the same day on the arXiv~\cite{Zhida}.
-We thank Gianni Blatter, Titus Neupert and Vincenzo Vitelli for insightful discussions.
-S. D. H., V. P., M. S.-G. and P. E. acknowledge support from the Swiss National Science Foundation, the NCCR QSIT, and the European Research Council under the Grant Agreement No. 771503 (TopMechMat).
+{\bf Acknowledgements}: We thank Gianni Blatter, Titus Neupert and Vincenzo Vitelli for insightful discussions. {\bf Funding}: S. D. H., V. P., M. S. -G. and P. E. acknowledge support from the Swiss National Science Foundation, the NCCR QSIT, and the European Research Council under the Grant Agreement No. 771503 (TopMechMat).
 Z. S. and B. A. B. are supported by the Department of Energy Grant No. DE-SC0016239, the National Science Foundation EAGER Grant No. DMR1643312, Simons Investigator Grants No. 404513, ONRNo.
 N00014-14-1-0330, and NSF-MRSEC No. DMR-142051, the Packard Foundation, the Schmidt Fund for Innovative Research.
-B. A. B. is also supported by a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
+B. A. B. is also supported by a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation. {\bf Author contributions}: S.D.H., V.P., Z.S., R.Q. and B.A.B performed the theoretical part of this work.
+S.D.H., V.P., X.H., W.D. and Z.L. designed the samples.
+V.P., M.S. -G. and P.E. conducted the experiment.
+All authors contributed to the writing of the manuscript. {\bf Competing interests}: The authors declare no competing interests. {\bf Data and materials availability}: The data shown in this work are available at Ref.[\onlinecite{data}].